junxit/us-congress-bills-110/metadata.md

 - 2007-03-28 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 272 - 150, 1 Present (Roll no. 205).(text: CR 3/27/2007 H3164-3165)
 - 2007-03-28 — Received in the Senate and Read twice and referred to the Committee on Indian Affairs.
 - 2007-03-28 — The previous question was ordered pursuant to the rule. (consideration: CR H3191)
+- 2007-05-10 — Committee on Indian Affairs.
+Ordered to be reported without amendment favorably.
+- 2007-07-09 — Committee on Indian Affairs.
+Reported by Senator Dorgan without amendment.
+With written report No. 110-126.
+- 2007-07-09 — Committee on Indian Affairs.
+Reported by Senator Dorgan without amendment.
+With written report No. 110-126.
+- 2007-07-09 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 262.